Blog #1: Hello, Computer Science!

 I nearly entered UMass Amherst as a political science major because of the calculus requirement in the natural sciences.
 But I decided college would be my opportunity to turn things around, and I switched to biology during orientation weekend, no doubt causing headaches for my advisors.
 I figured I could survive one class of calculus if it meant pursuing a degree I truly cared about.

 Only problem: I never took trigonometry or pre-calc.
-In fact, I never even encountered logarithims or negative exponents, frequent operations in any calculus class.
+In fact, I never even encountered logarithms or fractional exponents, frequent operations in any calculus class.
 It felt like I had to work twice as hard to get half the grade, but I somehow scraped by with a B+.
-Statistics, chemistry, physics, and population genetics all went smoothly with my newfound confidence, and I achieved a 4.0 every semester after my first.
-I figured math was happily in my rearview mirror.
+Statistics, chemistry, physics, and population genetics (which had more calculus than calculus?) all went smoothly with my newfound confidence, and I achieved a 4.0 every semester after my first.

 Fast forward to the third summer of my PhD at Yale in the Pathology and Molecular Medicine program.
-Sick of a repetitive and unwieldy analysis, I started learning Python so I could write a simple automation script.
-Since then, I've become unable to picture my future career without at least some elements of computer science.
+Sick of repetitive and unwieldy analyses, I started learning Python so I could write automation scripts.
+As I learned more, I became obsessed.
 The power that just a little bit of programming competency brings to biology is awe-inspiring.
-Combine that feeling with the artificial intelligence boom, and the realization comes naturally: "Oh no, I need math again".
+Combine that feeling with the artificial intelligence boom, and the realization comes naturally: "oh boy, I need math again".

-Of course, reading is necessary but not sufficient to build the skills I desire.
+Of course, reading is not sufficient to build the skills I desire.
 In between experiments, I'm usually working on a programming project.
 Some are more fun, like building this website, while others are directly related to my work in drug discovery, like CellPyAbility.
 I also dabble with practice problems, like those in Python Programming Exercises, Gently Explained by Al Sweigert or on Project Euler.
+The latter is especially informative because the problems are one-part computation and one-part math theory.

 As a final piece of practice, I teach the very math I used to struggle with.
-I tutor for free through the non-profit I founded, Education Equity Mentors, and I lead workshops in STEM-focused outreach programs, like the Julia Robinson Math Festival and Yale Pathways to Science.
+I tutor for free through the non-profit I founded, Education Equity Mentors, and I lead workshops in STEM-focused outreach programs, like the Julia Robinson Math Festival and Yale Pathways to Science (Blog 3).

 I will continue to share updates on my quantitative journey!
 If you have any advice for me, please feel free to reach out at james.elia@yale.edu